Pool Alarm

 However, not everyone can keep an eye on their children all the time.
 Many children drown during cold or rainy days when the pool is unused.

 Children are not the only ones at risk.
-A visiting friend that can’t swim could slip and fall into the water, an elderly parent or grandparent could lose their balance and fall in, too, and even a good swimmer who falls may need some help getting out of danger quickly.
+A visiting friend who can’t swim could slip and fall into the water, an elderly parent or grandparent could lose their balance and fall in, too, and even a good swimmer who falls may need some help getting out of danger quickly.

 A SOLUTION – THE SAFETY TECHNOLOGY POOL ALARM